scitara-cto/dynamic-mcp-server/docs/tool-management.md

 - All tools (built-in and user-created) are persisted in MongoDB.
 - Tools are loaded for each user session based on their access rights.

-## Tool Sharing Model
+## Tool Access Model

-- Tools can be shared with other users.
-- Sharing is managed by updating the `sharedTools` array on the recipient user record.
-- Each shared tool entry includes:
+A user can access a tool if **any** of the following are true:

+- The user's roles overlap with the tool's `rolesPermitted` array.
-  - `toolId`: The tool being shared
+- The tool is in the user's `sharedTools`.
-  - `sharedBy`: The user who shared the tool
+- The user is the creator of the tool.
-  - `accessLevel`: "read" or "write"
-  - `sharedAt`: Timestamp of sharing
+- The tool is a built-in system tool.

+The set of tools a user can access is called their **available tools**.
+This is computed dynamically and not stored on the user record.

+## Tool Usage (usedTools)

+- Users can "activate" (select for use) any tool from their available tools list.
+The set of tools a user has chosen to use is stored in the `usedTools` array.
+- The `usedTools` array is for personalization/filtering only. **It does not grant access to tools.**
+- To add a tool to your `usedTools`, use the `use-tools` action.

 ## Tool Management Tools

 - **List Tools**: View all tools available to the user.
+Each tool in the list includes:
+  - `available`: Whether the user is permitted to use the tool (see above).
+  - `inUse`: Whether the tool is in the user's `usedTools` array.
 - **Add Tool**: Register a new tool (admin or owner only).
 - **Delete Tool**: Remove a tool (admin or owner only).
 - **Share Tool**: Share a tool with another user.